Truckload Shipping Seasons

 -

-Equipment availability may shrink as produce season intensifies
+Equipment availability may shrink as the produce season intensifies

 Peak Shipping Season (August – October)